oslo-project/crypto/docs/pages/reference/subtle/constantTimeEqual.md

 # constantTimeEqual()

-Compares 2 data in constant time.
+Compares 2 data in constant time (*).

+> Note: While this is algorithmically constant time, the JIT-compiler and garbage collection makes it nearly impossible for JavaScript code to be constant time.

 ## Definition